 The ECOP is a comprehensive document which provides engineering guidelines to developers and contractors to assist them in complying with the District Plan, policies and setting conditions for Resource Consents for Subdivision and Land Use projects.
 It is one means of compliance with the District Plan.

 This Engineering Code of Practice is a comprehensive document which provides guidelines on the engineering standards Council will use when setting conditions for Resource Consents for Subdivision and Land Use projects.
 The Code does not aim to provide “cookbook” solutions.
 The standards in the Code provide acceptable solutions, but not necessarily the only solutions, for the engineering issues associated with subdivision and land use projects.

-A subsequent amendment to the Racing Act 2003 as a result of the Gambling Act 2003, came into effect on 1 August 2003.
-The Act requires Hastings District Council to adopt a Board (hereinafter referred to as TAB) Venue policy for the Hastings District in accordance with the special consultative procedure set out in the Local Government Act 2002.
+The Racing Industry Act 2020 came into effect on 1 August 2020.
+The Act requires Hastings District Council to adopt a TAB Venue policy for the Hastings District in accordance with the special consultative procedure set out in the Local Government Act 2002.

 The Building Consent Authority (BCA) at Hastings District Council is committed to the continual improvement of service.
 We value customer feedback and we endeavour to deliver the services of the BCA within a timely and professional manner.